 How to Buy Salmon

-The type of salmon you should purchase really depends on what you are looking for.
-Many who enjoy this recipe aren't big fish fans, and if that is you then you will want to purchase a mild salmon.
+The type of salmon you should purchase depends on your preferences.
+Many who enjoy this recipe aren't big fish fans; you will want to purchase a mild salmon if that is you.

-See the recipe card at the bottom of this post for the full list of ingredients, including measurements.
+Looking for the full recipe?
+The recipe card at the bottom of this post includes the complete list of ingredients, measurements, and instructions.

-Honey: This adds sweetness to balance the spicy flavor of the Sriracha.
+- Honey: This adds sweetness to balance the spicy flavor of the Sriracha.
 Maple syrup or agave nectar can be substituted.

-Sriracha: The amount of sriracha can be adjusted according to your preferences.
-The recipe has a medium heat as written.
+- Sriracha: The amount of sriracha can be adjusted according to your preferences.
+The recipe has a medium heat, as written.

-Soy sauce: Adds umami flavor and depth.
-If you are gluten-free use tamari or coconut aminos.
+- Soy sauce: Adds umami flavor and depth.
+If you are gluten-free, use tamari or coconut aminos.

-Garlic: Freshly minced garlic adds the most flavor, but ½ teaspoon of garlic powder can also be used.
+- Garlic: Freshly minced garlic adds the most flavor, but ½ teaspoon of garlic powder can also be used.

 How to Make Air Fryer Honey Sriracha Salmon